Vempain/vempain-simplex/README.md

+# NOTE!
+This repository is now archived

+This piece of software has now been replaced by the new [Vempain Website (VWS)](https://github.com/Vempain/vempain-website).

 # Vempain Simplex

 Vempain Simplex is a web site application used to display the web pages created and maintained by the Vempain Admin system.